PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/test_infrastructure/README.md

 Name |  Description
 --- | ---
 `vm_private_ips` | A map of private IPs assigned to test VMs.
+`frontend_ip_configs` | Map of IP addresses, one per each entry of `frontend_ips` input.
+Contains public IP address for the frontends that have it, private IP address otherwise.

 ## Module's Nameplate